grprtkal/intro-to-rxjs/intro_to_rxjs.md

 ## Observable

 ### What is an observable?

-An observable represents a streaming sequence of data (imagine an array), which is separated by *time*.
+An observable represents a sequence of data (imagine an array) made available over *time*.
 For example, instead of conceptualizing a click event in isolation, imagine click events as a stream of data which can be queried and manipulated.

 	[buttonClickEvent1, buttonClickEvent2, buttonClickEvent3]

+With observable sequences, we can use push or pull patterns.

+* When using a push pattern, we *subscribe* to the source stream and react to the new data as soon as it is available.
+* When using a pull pattern, we use operations synchronously.

-### What is an example of observable?
+### What is an example of using an observable?
 *Example*: Create an Observable of click events, filter out the clicks that happen on the left side of the screen, and then take only the first 10 of those clicks and print their coordinates to the console.*

 	Rx.Observable.fromEvent (document, "click")